-Collateral other than cash should not be sold, reinvested or pledged as security and is held by the custodian in a segregated account.
+Collateral other than those in cash should not be sold, reinvested or pledged as security and are held by the custodian in a segregated account.

-Collateral received in cash may be reinvested in accordance with AMF position no. 2013-06.
-As such, cash received may be held in deposit, invested in high-quality government bonds, used in reverse repurchase agreements or invested in short-term money market UCITS.
+Collateral received in cash may be reinvested in accordance with AMF Position No. 2013-06.
+As such, cash received may be held on deposit, invested in high-quality government bonds, used in reverse repurchase agreements or invested in short-term money market UCITS.